 Below is a list of several diseases that are more likely to occur in Dachshunds, which doesn’t mean that they cannot develop other diseases nor that these listed diseases will occur for sure in your dog.
 But being aware of the health issues your dog can face and develop during his lifetime, you can detect the signs on time, act accordingly, and prevent further complications.

-Common Health Issues in Dachshunds
+Common Dachshund Health Issues

 The list of diseases and other health issues Dachshunds are genetically predisposed to are: